Technical rehearsal: Types

-Tech rehearsals generally are broken down into four types: dry tech rehearsals, tech rehearsals, pick-up tech rehearsals, and paper tech.
-Their purpose is to fully test all of the technology being used in the performance (lighting, sound, automation, special effects (e.g. pyrotechnics), etc.) to diagnose and prevent mistakes from occurring during the actual performance.
-They also allow the designers to see how their designs will impact each other (i.e. how the color of a light might affect the look of a costume), and to make final changes.
-Tech rehearsals are to make sure during the show all tech items will run smooth.
+Tech rehearsals are generally broken down into several types, including dry tech rehearsals, tech rehearsals, pick-up tech rehearsals, paper tech, and wet tech.
+Each of these rehearsals focuses on specific aspects of production.
+Their purpose is to fully test all of the technology being used in the performance (lighting, sound, automation, special effects (e.g. pyrotechnics), etc.) and to help the crew identify and correct mistakes.
+This allows various design departments(such as lighting, sound, and set design etc.) to see how their work interacts with the stage and make any adjustments if needed.
+For example, they allow the designers to see how their designs will impact each other (i.e. how the color of a light might affect the look of a costume), and to make final changes.
+Tech rehearsals make sure that all technical elements run smoothly, enhancing the safety and professionalism of the final production.